 I’m excited to share my personal experience, knowledge, and resources to help you move your own life forward.
 I am the coach I wish I’d had after I was first diagnosed.
 I am wholeheartedly dedicated to having a mentally healthy life, and if you are, too, I hope we have the opportunity to work together.

-Check-in sessions, after you’ve done the course of four sessions, are individually-scheduled 90-minute sessions to see how you’re doing, mark a milestone, share a congratulations, do some trouble-shooting, or make adjustments.
-I recommend waiting at least 3 weeks before your first check-in session, so you can see how things are going on your own.
+Check-in sessions, after you’ve done a full course, are individually-scheduled 90-minute sessions to see how you’re doing, mark a milestone, share a congratulations, do some trouble-shooting, or make adjustments.

 Please download and fill out this application form to help ascertain if we are a fit to work together right now.
 Please note that this is not a judgement or pass-fail!
 Please email or send it to me, and if we set out to work together, you can schedule sessions with a link I send to you.